sktime/enhancement-proposals/steps/13_time_series_classification_regression/step.md

 ## Discussion and comparison of alternative solutions
 While `BaseClassifier` is somewhat necessary due to `predict_proba()`, `BaseRegressor` is not really.
 Also these two classes are not the real "Base" of the model, they can be rather considered as some sort of Mixin.
 The real base is the `BaseSupervisedLearner` class.

-Moreover one might argue that this suggest refactoring a module that was just refactored.
-The refactor [#1146](https://github.com/alan-turing-institute/sktime/issues/1146) is good foundation to implement this proposal, as it already uses `fit`, `_fit` and `predict`, `_predict`.
-Creating a regressor from a classifier will always require the creation of a base class for the specific model to avoid boilerplate code.
+Moreover one might argue that this suggests refactoring a module that was just refactored.
+The refactor [#1146](https://github.com/alan-turing-institute/sktime/issues/1146) is an excellent foundation to implement this proposal, as it already uses `fit`, `_fit` and `predict`, `_predict`.
+Creating a regressor from a classifier will require the creation of a base class for the specific model to avoid boilerplate code anyway.
 Hence I would suggest to use this structure, whenever a new regressor is added.